 - a.
-At least annually, the Adviser and any sub-adviser with authority to vote proxies on behalf of the Funds for which the Adviser has oversight (the "City National Rochdale Sub-Advisers") shall present to the City National Rochdale Funds board of trustees (the "Trustees") its policies, procedures and guidelines for voting proxies.
-In lieu of such an annual report, the Adviser and each City National Rochdale Sub-Adviser may indicate that it has made no material changes to any of these documents.
-The Adviser and each City National Rochdale Sub-Adviser shall notify the Trustees promptly of material changes to any of these documents. - b.
-At least annually, the Adviser and each City National Rochdale Sub-Adviser shall provide to the Trustees a summary record of all proxies voted with respect to portfolio securities of such Fund during the year, which summary may be a statistical report that details the categories and quantities of items voted, but does not identify each issuer.
-With respect to those proxies that the Adviser or a City National Rochdale Sub-Adviser has identified as involving a conflict of interest, the Adviser or the City National Rochdale Sub-Adviser shall submit a separate report indicating the nature of the conflict of interest and how that conflict was resolved with respect to the voting of the proxy.
+At least annually, the Adviser and any Sub-Adviser with authority to vote proxies on behalf of the Fund for which the Adviser has oversight shall present to the Fund's Board its policies, procedures and guidelines for voting proxies.
+In lieu of such an annual report, the Adviser and each Sub-Adviser may indicate that it has made no material changes to any of these documents.
+The Adviser and each Sub-Adviser shall notify the Trustees promptly of material changes to any of these documents. - b.
+At least annually, the Adviser and each Sub-Adviser shall provide to the Board a summary record of all proxies voted with respect to portfolio securities of such Fund during the year, which summary may be a statistical report that details the categories and quantities of items voted, but does not identify each issuer.
+With respect to those proxies that the Adviser or a Rochdale Sub-Adviser has identified as involving a conflict of interest, the Adviser or the Sub-Adviser shall submit a separate report indicating the nature of the conflict of interest and how that conflict was resolved with respect to the voting of the proxy.